Long Term Archive

 Landsat 8 Level 1 data products typically include data from both the OLI and TIRS sensor; however, there may be OLI-only and/or TIRS-only scenes in the USGS archive.
 The first two values of the Landsat 8 scene ID designates the data provided in each scene:

 Nearly 10,000 scenes were collected prior to the satellite achieving operational orbit, from launch to April 10, 2013.
 The earliest images are TIRS data only.
-These data are visible in the Landsat 8 OLI/TIRS Pre-WRS-2 data set on GloVis or EarthExplorer.
-While these data meet the quality standards and have the same geometric precision as data acquired on April 11, 2013 and beyond, the geographic extents of each scene will differ.
-Most of the scenes in the Pre-WRS-2 data set will process to full terrain correction, with a pixel size of 30 meters.
+These data are included in the Landsat 8 OLI/TIRS C1 Level-1 data set on EarthExplorer.
+While these data meet the quality standards and have the same geometric precision as data acquired after achieving operational orbit, the geographic extents of each scene will differ.
+Most of the scenes will process to full terrain correction, with a pixel size of 30 meters.
 There may be some differences in the spatial resolution of the early TIRS images due to telescope temperature changes.

 Level 1T - Terrain Corrected